 I’m not a drinker, but many Airstreamers love a good wine while they are camping.
 I suggest getting them stainless steel wine glasses so they won’t break and yet look pretty stylish while hanging out under the awning.
 Even if you are a teetotaler, you can easily fake it with these beauties.

 Inevitably, an Airstream must be cleaned.
-I suggest getting the Airstream owner a bottle of Walbernize RV Super Seal, and a packet of ZipDee Awning Cleaner.
-One bottle should cover most Airstream sizes and a small packet of ZipDee Awning Cleaner should clean the main awning.
+I suggest getting the Airstream owner a bottle of Walbernize RV Super Seal and 303 Multi-Surface Cleaner.
+One bottle should cover most Airstream sizes and a small bottle of 303 Multi-Surface Cleaner should last a year for most stains.
 I suggest getting two of each if you have a 30-foot airstream or longer.
 Side note: The most important tip using the super seal is do not wax on a hot day — it won’t work.